Raphael-Boichot/The-TinyGB-Printer/README.md

 - Testing each major code / hardware modification requires tons of quality check in real printing conditions (Game Boy(s), serial cable, batteries, flashcart, sometimes oscilloscope, all that shit).
 I typically have to pass a dozen of difficult games with ruthless protocol implementation which I know will not print correctly in case of even the slightest issue with printer emulator / decoder.
 I sometimes use these games too to assess other emulators / decoders accuracy for fun (most don't pass).

 ## Kind warning
 The code and current design come as it.
 If you're not happy with the current hardware, the PCB EasyEDA design or the Arduino IDE, create your own, the licence allows it !
-Polite pull requests with tested and working improvements are of course still welcomed.
-Remind that this is a hard work made with dedication, for FREE.
+Polite pull requests with bullet proofed improvements are of course always welcomed.
+Remind that this project is the fruit of hard work made with dedication, for FREE.
+It is a gift to the player's community.

 ## Aknowledgements
 - [Brian Khuu](https://github.com/mofosyne) for the emulator code I have butchered until it accepted to drive my janky core 1 loop.
 We've worked hard together to support all possible games years ago and he's the true giant whose shoulders I sit on, his emulator is incredible.